driesbenoit/ugent-letter/README.md

 * Ease-of-use for the average LaTeX user.

 Requires the package [helvet](https://ctan.org/pkg/helvet) and [letter](https://ctan.org/pkg/letter) to be installed in your LaTeX distribution.
-Also depends on other packages that are include in most LaTeX distributions (kvoptions, graphicx, xcolor, ifthen, fontenc, inputenc and lastpage).
+Also depends on other packages that are included in most LaTeX distributions (kvoptions, graphicx, xcolor, ifthen, fontenc, inputenc and lastpage).

 Demo